debasish-barman-0011/My-Portfolio/README.md

 - **Interactive Contact Form**: Allows visitors to reach out to me.
 Submissions are stored in a Google Sheet for easy management and prompt responses.

 - **Resume Download**: Users can download my resume after filling out a basic form.
 This data is also collected in a Google Sheet for tracking purposes.
+- **Personal Locker**: Allows authorised users to access the Documents.
+I used Firebase Authentication here.

 - **Certificates and Achievements**: Downloadable from their respective pages.